sarahrevilla/sarahrevilla.github.io/index.markdown

 </span>

 <span style="color:black;">
-Find out more about are work [here](https://www.arts.ubc.ca/news/meet-the-faculty-of-arts-phd-students-decolonizing-the-future-of-digital-humanities-across-disciplines/) and check out the [poster](https://zenodo.org/records/14013741) I presented recently at the Text Encoding Initiative conference in October 2024.
+Find out more about our work [here](https://www.arts.ubc.ca/news/meet-the-faculty-of-arts-phd-students-decolonizing-the-future-of-digital-humanities-across-disciplines/) and check out the [poster](https://zenodo.org/records/14013741) I presented recently at the Text Encoding Initiative conference in October 2024.
 </span>

-**Project: (Re)appearing the Desaparecidos: Testimonial Mural Art and Intergenerational Trauma of the Argentinean Dictatorship (1976–1983)**
+**(Re)appearing the Desaparecidos: Testimonial Mural Art and Intergenerational Trauma of the Argentinean Dictatorship (1976–1983)**

 <span style="color:black;">
 Since 2020, I have been working as a Research Assistant